Adds an object to an existing map, mutating it. It assumes a structure where each top-level property is a key:

 Finds first entry by value.

-Returns the first found value that matches predicate
+Returns the first found value that matches predicate or undefined.

 To get an entry see findEntryByPredicate